emilychewsh/game-ecommerce-website/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

-Feel free to adjust any details or formatting to better suit your project and preferences!
+Feel free to adjust any details or formatting to better suit your project and preferences.

+## License

+This project is licensed under the MIT License.

+## Contact

+For any inquiries or feedback, please contact codewithemilychew@gmail.com.